Giskard-AI/giskard/README.md

 <h3 align="center">Quick Start</h3>

-You can upload models to Giskard from Jupyter notebooks or any other python environment.
-Models are uploaded using [Giskard client library](https://docs.giskard.ai/start/guides/upload-your-model#1.-load-ai-inspector)
+You can upload models to Giskard from Jupyter notebooks or any other python environment. it can be done using [Giskard client library](https://docs.giskard.ai/start/guides/upload-your-model#1.-load-ai-inspector)

 There's a demo python notebook available at http://localhost:18888 that can be used to upload a first model.